shea-parkes/neovim-config/README.md

 ## Updating plugins

 For the most part just follow other instructions for updating git submodules.
+Since the git submodule functionality has changed a lot during the life of git, I've included some ~current instructions here.

-For completeness though, you should be able to do a `git submodule update --remote` to pull down all the updates.
+You should be able to do a `git submodule update --remote` to pull down all the updates.
 Then you'll need to commit the changes that occurred in the `bundle` directory.
+You actually don't want to `git submodule update --recursive --remote` because that will likely introduce incompatibilities in the nested submodules (their authors froze them for a reason).
+However, if a plugin with submodules is updated, you should likely then run `git submodule update --recursive` (after committing the plugin updates themselves to this repository) to catch intentional nested submodule updates.

-The `.gitmodules` file can also be inspected to see what submodules there are (and what branch they're setup to track).
+The `.gitmodules` file in this repository can be inspected to see what submodules there are (and what branch they're setup to track).

-After doing an update, consider running Pathogen's `:Helptags` to go through and build any necessary plugin documentation (many plugins commit their docs directly, so this only affects a few).
+After doing an update, consider running Pathogen's `:Helptags` to go through and build any necessary plugin documentation (many plugins seem to commit their docs directly, so this only affects a few).

 ## Uncommon plugin choices